DontMindMe11/bdg-propoganda/README.md

 ## Brian David Gilbert: He sure is a person

-A basic categorization of [Brian David Gilbert's](https://www.youtube.com/channel/UCakAg8hC_RFJm4RI3DlD7SA) content. subscribe :)
+A basic categorization of [Brian David Gilbert's](https://www.youtube.com/channel/UCakAg8hC_RFJm4RI3DlD7SA) content.
+His content varies wildly.
+Whenever you upload, you can never know if it will be a beautifully crafted indie horror short film, or a fun song about eating pickles.
+This will be a grouping of these videos into 4 main categories to view some of his content.

 <p align="center">
   <img id="img1" src="https://cdn.discordapp.com/attachments/692424734918443119/893411131572494396/unknown.png" width="500" height="500">